Criterion Global

 Financial Services Marketing

-Global Financial Services Advertising
+Global Financial Services Marketing

-Our Financial Services Practice Areas
+2. Financial Services Practice Areas

-Asset Management & Private Equity Marketing
+I. Asset Management & Private Equity Marketing

 It's how we helped Brookfield Private Equity - one of the world's largest alternative asset managers, with $1T+ in AUM - strengthen consideration among institutional investors and lift PE value creation perception by +15.5 points against a measured control.
 Recognized at the 2026 Gramercy Institute Strategy Awards (Private Equity category) and the 2026 FCS Portfolio Awards (Silver, Media Strategy).